Adveshtaa sarva bhutaanaam

 he took leave of the Beggar.

-His compassion and kindness reaches out to all his devotees, to
+His compassion and kindness reaches out to all his devotees,

-beggars who have made the precincts of Arunachaleswara temple
+of beggars who have made the precincts of Arunachaleswara temple

 their abode.
 Sometimes, the law and order machinery of the Government